reinnatan/ApplicationsApps/README.md

         where worker_number is number of worker

 # Generate Database
-if you want to generate database and all the tables just execute
+if you want to generate new database and all the tables just execute
 ```make migration_db```, currently the applications use local database

 # Collection Postman